 Swiss roll cakes are the best when you need a light yet indulgent treat.
 This chocolate Swiss roll cake is a light and airy sponge cake with whipped cream.
-A simple, easy and effortless recipe that takes no more than 40 minutes to make.
+A simple and easy recipe that takes no more than 40 minutes to make.
 Use this no-fail recipe as a basis to create more indulgent flavors and variations.

 Like I said in the previous post when I shared the vanilla Swiss roll cakes.
 A Swiss roll is one I can eat any time of the day, breakfast or dessert.
-If you ever need to make a dessert for brunch or even tea – this is it.
-It just perfect.
+If you ever need to make a dessert for brunch or high tea - this is it.
+It's just perfect.

 The tools for this cake are simple and everyday items you have at home.
-Whipping the egg whites to stiff peaks is critical to making a Swiss roll so use an electric mixer if you have or be ready to whip longer.
-Ask extra help if you need, get the kids to whip it too.
+Whipping the egg whites to stiff peaks is critical to making a Swiss roll so use a stand mixer or hand mixer if you have one.

 - 4 large Eggs